deadc0de6/catcli/README.md

 ## Why catcli ?

-[Catcli](https://github.com/deadc0de6/catcli) gives the ability to navigate, explore and find your files that are stored on external media (DVDs, hard drives, USB sticks, ...) when those are not connected.
+[Catcli](https://github.com/deadc0de6/catcli) gives the ability to navigate, explore and find your files that are stored on external media (DVDs, hard drives, USB sticks, etc) when those are not connected.
 Catcli can just as easily index any arbitrary directories.

 See the [example](#example) for an overview of the available features.